preqldata/.github/profile/README.md

 This is a perfect fit for an application interacting with a datastore.

 But in data warehouses, a _table_ is an leaky abstraction.
-Users actually want to declare _conceptual_ queries.
+Users rarely care about tables; "finding the right table" is a common problem.
 Seeing revenue by product line is a goal; the table that contains the products and the table that contains revenue are implementation details.

-This mismatch between what is being declared leads to a sprawling mass of SQL that is duplicative an hard to follow and is critical to business function.
+This mismatch between what is being declared leads to a sprawling mass of SQL that is duplicative an hard to follow yet is critical to business function.
 Fortune 500 companies spend millions of dollars trying to reverse engineer the original intent of SQL to document dataflow or lineage, or to refactor business logic when moving to a new database.